 St. Mary's Seminary & University established the Ecumenical Institute of Theology as its graduate evening program in the fall of 1968, as an ecumenical division open to women and men of all faith traditions.
 The Ecumenical Institute's faculty is drawn from neighboring academic and religious institutions, as well as from the St. Mary's Seminary & University theological faculty.
 The student body consists of approximately 200 students enrolled in master's, doctoral, and graduate certificate programs.
-Others are pursuing courses for credit or as auditors for personal enrichment.
-Our Explorations in Theology program is geared to students embarking on the study of theology and ethics for the first time.
+Others are pursuing courses for credit or as auditors for personal enrichment. study of theology and ethics for the first time.